Mantic/minimicro-tiled/README.md

 	 1. Tilemaps composed of individual images are not supported.
  3. Tile rotation is not supported.
  4. Object layers are not supported.
+     1. Objects are supported as of 1/16/2024.
+     2. Specifically tile objects.
+The other types haven't been tested.
+     3. Support for custom object properties was added on 1/17/2024.
  5. Isometric tilesets are not supported *(yet?)*.
  6. No compression/base64 support on tilemap data *(yet)*.
  7. No meta data support on tiles *(yet)*.